Tony Cascarino: International career

-Cascarino, who was born in England, represented the Republic of Ireland—qualifying through his adopted Irish grandfather, Michael O'Malley, who was from Westport, County Mayo.
+Cascarino, who was born in England, represented the Republic of Ireland—qualifying through his adoptive Irish grandfather, Michael O'Malley, who was from Westport, County Mayo.
 He was also eligible to play for both Scotland and Italy because of his Scottish and Italian descent.

 He made his international debut against Switzerland in September 1985, during Ireland's ill-fated qualification campaign for the 1986 World Cup.
 Cascarino would go on to feature for Ireland in three major tournaments: Euro 1988, the 1990 World Cup and the 1994 World Cup.

 His last international game came against Turkey in late 1999, as Ireland failed to reach UEFA Euro 2000.
 He got into a brawl with a Turkish defender and left the pitch showing the scars of battle.
 This marked the end of an international career which had spanned 14 years at the highest level.

 Irish citizenship controversy

 In October 2000, Cascarino was the subject of national newspaper headlines when extracts from his upcoming autobiography were published in the Sunday Mirror.

-In it, he revealed that his mother told him in 1996 that she was adopted and therefore wasn't a blood relative to his Irish grandfather.
+In it, he revealed that his mother told him in 1996 that she was adopted and therefore was not a blood relative to his Irish grandfather.
 Cascarino said in his autobiography: "I didn't qualify for Ireland.
 I was a fraud.
 A fake Irishman".
 The FAI's Chief Executive Bernard O'Byrne stated that he was shocked by the announcement and Cascarino's former international manager Jack Charlton questioned why he came forward with the information.
 Cascarino revealed that Republic of Ireland teammate Andy Townsend had advised him to keep quiet about the situation.

 Four days after the newspaper exclusive, in November 2000, the Football Association of Ireland issued a short statement: "The FAI are satisfied that Tony Cascarino was always eligible to become a citizen of the Republic of Ireland and was, therefore, always eligible to play for Ireland."
 The Irish Independent reported that Cascarino was given a 'passport of restricted validity' in 1985 and that his mother's name, Theresa O'Malley, was in fact entered in the Foreign Births Register in the Department of Foreign Affairs prior to Cascarino's international debut for the Republic of Ireland.